SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ### Parameter

-- `object` - The ProximityPrompt to fire
+- `object` - The ProximityPrompt to fire.

 ### Example